Kernewek yn Pennwydh

 The Cornish language, or Kernewek, is found throughout the Penwith landscape - from place names to field names, its use helps record the heritage of this unique place.

-Loveday and Tony of Kowethas an Yeth Kernewek are acting as our Para Kernewek (Cornish team), helping to record Cornish usage in Penwith, and to share knowledge of this through events.
-You can contact them on cornish@penwithlandscape.com, and look out for forthcoming events here and on our events page.
+Loveday and Tony of Kowethas an Yeth Kernewek were our Para Kernewek (Cornish team), helping to record Cornish usage in Penwith, and to share knowledge of this through events.

 Interactive Cornish Map

 Our interactive map highlights uses of Cornish in the Penwith landscape - from place names and field names, to Cornish names for local wildlife and tales.
-We aim to add more detail to the map as time goes on - if there's anything you would like to add then please let us know!
 Click the button below to view our map.

 Click here to view our interactive Cornish Map